bbmoz/puree/README.md

 [![deps][deps]][deps-url]
 [![license][license]][license-url]

-> Scaffold projects easily however you like!
+> Scaffold projects by loading from any repo

 ## Get Started